You are here

 Interested in developing your skills as a young artist?
 Want to meet professional artists and develop your portfolio?
 Want to hang with other teens while you do it?

-Crafting-A-Future (CAF) is a partially funded mentoring program that provides intensive education in craft media to teenage students throughout the St. Louis metro area.
+Crafting-A-Future (CAF) is a portfolio development mentoring program that provides intensive education in craft media to teenage students throughout the St. Louis metro area.
 The curriculum concentrates on the development of concepts and techniques particular to the field of contemporary craft.

 To receive more information about Crafting-A-Future, please register by clicking here.